Emergency pod! Joel Embiid dominates Nikola Jokic and changes the MVP conversation

 Embiid was asked if he thinks he should be a starting All Star. pic.twitter.com/UBCk6GCLrg

-Georges Niang and Shake Milton had a little dust up when Shake missed him on a layup and Minivan let him know!
+Georges Niang and Shake Milton had a little dust up when Shake missed him on a breakaway and Minivan let him know!
+And Shake did not appreciate whatever was said.
+And it escalated from there.
 We break down who was in the wrong there.

 The MVP debate will see a big swing now.
 Embiid’s odds have already shot way up.

-Greg argues Jokic should give one of his trophies to Joel right now.
+Greg Dennis playfully argues Jokic should give one of his trophies to Joel right now, as long as his brothers wouldn’t step in:

+“Give the man his trophy.
+Jokić should give him one.
+Honestly, he has two.
+I don’t know if he brings them on the road but if he does.
+It would be the right thing to do to say ‘you know what?
+I have two of these.
+I saw what you dId tonight, now we each have one,’ totally reasonable.
+And we’ll see who gets the tiebreaker this year that seems, that would be the right thing to do.
+Again, I don’t know if he brings them on the road.
+His brothers might be close by.”

 Is it time to give Doc Rivers his praises or nah?
 We unpack that.